 Students who have a complaint against a faculty member have a number of avenues for seeking an informal or formal resolution to their problems.
 For all procedures that are handled at the School level (i.e., those that are not mandated by University-wide policies ), the School operates under the general principle that an attempt be made to resolve the issue on an informal basis and that it be addressed in a timely manner at the most immediate level possible, i.e., the student is encouraged to speak with the Director or Assistant Director of his or her Program or the Director of the Design Studio Sequence in which the student is enrolled.

 Should the student prefer, he or she may instead bring the issue to the Associate Dean of Student Affairs or the Senior Associate Dean of Faculty Affairs.
-Disputes over grades and other forms of academic evaluation normally are handled by the Associate Dean of Student Affairs (policies can be found at https://www.arch.columbia.edu/grades).
+Disputes over grades and other forms of academic evaluation normally are handled by the Associate Dean of Student Affairs.
+(Also see the Grade Policy).
 The School’s administrative staff has an open-door policy, and seeks to promote an atmosphere of awareness and responsiveness to student issues and concerns.
 Following the meeting with the student, the administrator then seeks to resolve the issue through discussion with the faculty member involved.

 In cases not involving academic evaluation, students may also choose to make initial contact with a member of the Student Program Council, a body of students elected by their peers that meets with the Dean or Program Director on a regular basis.
 In this case a student representative would then bring the issue to the attention of the Associate Dean, who will approach both the student and the faculty member concerned.
 With all these options, the strictest confidence is maintained at all times, for both students and faculty concerned, and intermediaries such as student representatives, faculty mentors, or members of the administrative team.